Make the Switch to Green Electricity

 When you buy electricity from a traditional utility such as National Grid or Eversource, your power comes from a variety of sources, including power plants that use coal, oil, natural gas, and nuclear fuel.

-When you Make the Switch, Mass Energy matches your electricity use with local green power.
+When you Make the Switch, Green Energy Consumers Alliance matches your electricity use with local green power.
 It brings renewable power from wind, solar, biomass, and low-impact hydro to the collective grid on your behalf—all without changing your regular utility company.
 Therefore, you will still be billed through your utility and it will still be your contact for power outages.

-The amount spent on green power through Mass Energy (which averages between $14 and $23 per month over your normal utility costs) can be deducted from your federal tax return, if you itemize charitable contributions.
+The amount spent on green power through Green Energy Consumers Alliance (which averages between $10 and $20 per month over your normal utility costs) can be deducted from your federal tax return, if you itemize charitable contributions.